velocitysystems/signalr-emulator-docker/README.md

 You can modify the Dockerfile to suit your specific requirements, such as changing the exposed ports or adding additional dependencies.

 ### Legal
-SignalR is a registered trademark of Microsoft Corporation.
-This project is not affiliated with or endorsed by Microsoft.
+SignalR™ is a registered trademark of Microsoft Corporation.
+This project is not affiliated with or endorsed by Microsoft Corporation.